thunderbiscuit/opcode-explained/opcodes/OP_TOALTSTACK.md

 `OP_TOALTSTACK` is used to manipulate stack items between the main stack and an alternate stack.

 :::warning
 This page is not well developed.
-If you think you can contribute to this page, please consider helping us out by [opening a pr on the repo](https://github.com/thunderbiscuit/opcode-explained)!
+If you think you can contribute to this page, please consider helping us out by [opening a pull request on the repo](https://github.com/thunderbiscuit/opcode-explained)!
 :::

 ### Operation